bala332/bike_sharing_assignment/README.md

 from sklearn.metrics import r2_score
 r2_score(y_test, y_pred)
 where y_test is the test data set for the target variable, and y_pred is the variable containing the predicted values of the target variable on the test set.

+## Technologies Used
+- pandas
+- seaborn
+- Matplotlib
+- SKlearn
+## Contact
+Created by [@bala332] - feel free to contact me!